wabkur/binary_trees/README.md

-function that checks if a binary tree is complete
+function that performs a left-rotation on a binary tree